Kristin Rae Cronic

 Biography

 Born and raised in Jacksonville, FL, Kristin began her artistic journey at night while serving as an officer in the United States Navy.
 While experiencing the confinement of living on a ship at sea months at a time, Kristin yearned for a feeling of freedom, space, and rootedness.
-So she turned to plants as a primary source of comfort.
-The silent wisdom they offered was boon to her personal self discovery within an institution that demanded the sublimation of the self to the great whole.
+In response, she turned to plants and earth forms as a primary source of inspiration.
+Their wild indifference was a boon to her personal self discovery within an institution that demanded the sublimation of the self to the great whole.

 She received her MFA in Visual Art from Jacksonville University in 2022 and currently lives and works in Jacksonville, FL with her husband and three children.
 She teaches at Jacksonville University as a Drawing Professor.
-She is represented by Stellers Gallery (Jacksonville) and Lorenzo Swinton Gallery (Tennessee).
+She is represented by Stellers Gallery (Jacksonville) .

 Recent solo exhibitions include the National Veterans Memorial and Museum, the United States Pentagon, and the United States Naval Academy Museum.
-Recent group shows include Pocket Utopia in NY, NY, and Number Inc’s 2024 “Art of the South” group exhibition at Stoveworks Gallery in Chattanooga, TN.
+Recent group shows include Pocket Utopia in NY, NY, the U.S. Embassy in Brussels, Belgium, and Number Inc’s 2024 “Art of the South” group exhibition at Stoveworks Gallery in Chattanooga, TN.
 She was a recipient of the Cultural Council of Greater Jacksonville Individual Artist Grant Recipient for the 2024-2025 cycle.
 And in November, 2025, she illustrated the Google Doodle for Veterans Day.

 Study: